 Session 1 of the series was a roundtable discussion focused on information gathering.
 We invited self-advocates, healthcare representatives and civil/disability rights attorneys to help us identify and understand how words are weaponized against people with disabilities.
 This first session concentrated on collecting words/phrases that have caused harm by effectively denying people of color with disabilities equitable access to COVID-related medical care.

-Incorporating feedback from Session 1, a plain language resource will be created and revealed during Session 2.
-The resource will consist of a brief list of discriminatory phrases, plain language translations and suggested intervention strategies for self-advocates.
-Lastly, Session 2 will feature a panel discussion where participants will learn from our collaborators precisely how the resource can serve as a practical tool in support of present and future advocacy efforts.
-Session 2 is scheduled for February 15 from 2:00 – 3:30pm ET.
+Incorporating feedback from Session 1, a plain language resource was created and revealed during Session 2.
+The resource consists of a brief list of discriminatory phrases, plain language translations and suggested intervention strategies for self-advocates.
+Lastly, Session 2 featured a panel discussion where participants learned from our collaborators precisely how the resource can serve as a practical tool in support of present and future advocacy efforts.